slaarti/ansible-role-certbot/README.md

     hex digest of some information derived from your account's public key.
     It is used in the directory path leading to where the keys and other information for this account are stored.

+*   `meta`, `privatekey`, and `regr`: The single-line JSON contents of the meta, private key, and registration files for the account, respectively.
+You should probably use `|` or `>` block literal notation for these elements, to save on having to otherwise escape any of the quotations in the files.

 Dependencies
 ------------